 Do your own research before undergoing any medical procedure.
 The Internet can be a powerful tool, as long as you verify the credibility of information sources.
 Your health and safety depend upon challenging false assumptions and making informed decisions.

-If you already have a metal on metal hip implant, and need to discuss your legal options, contact a hip implant attorney at Searcy Denney.
-Our lawyers have over three decades of experience filing mass tort lawsuits.
+If you already have a metal on metal hip implant, and need to discuss your legal options, contact a hip replacement attorney at Searcy Denney.
+Our hip replacement lawyers have over three decades of experience filing mass tort lawsuits.